Generated mountain-river scene representing the Payette River near Garden Valley in Idaho, not an exact location photo

 Steady moderate flows that still leave defined inside seams and bank edges instead of turning the river into one broad push.

-Skip when midday heat warms the lower corridor, when runoff buries the edges, or when summer float traffic turns every access point into a shared-use bottleneck.
+Skip when midday heat warms the lower area, when runoff buries the edges, or when summer float traffic turns every access point into a shared-use bottleneck.

 Local plan